confluentinc/ksql/docs/operate-and-deploy/installation/upgrading.md

 Any query using these identifiers will need to be changed to either use some other identifier, or to quote them.

+### Upgrading from confluentksqlDB 5.5 to confluentksqlDB 6

+In-place upgrades are supported from confluentksqlDB 5.5 to confluentksqlDB 6.

+#### Steps of "In-Place" upgrade :-

+1. Download the latest confluent version.
+2. Set it up with all required configs.
+In our case we mostly copied all configs from the current version(which is running) to the new version.
+3. Take Backup and then copy all UDF JAR to new version .(OPTIONAL STEP In case you don't have any UDF).
+4. Stop ksqlDB process of current version(5.5 in our case) and start newer version(6 in our case) with latest KsqlDB config file which you created in step2.
+5. KsqlDB will start executing queries and rebuild all states using command topic because the value of "ksql.service.id" is the same.
+6. Now KsqlDB Server with the latest version is up and running.

+#### Common Issues :-

+1. There might have been some UDFs like ARRAY_EXCEPT , ARRAY_LENGTH , ARRAY_REMOVE etc since they were not available with Confluent KsqlDB 5.5 so when you start newer version, it will give an error saying "KsqlException: UdfFactory not compatible with existing factory. function: ARRAY_EXCEPT existing".
+This error is because Confluent KsqlDB 6 has these functions as in built so it will create conflict with your UDFs.
+So to solve this you can create a new udf jar by eliminating those inbuilt functions and deploy it and then try to start KsqlDB again.

+2. "desribe extended" command not working :- This generally happens when ksqlCli and ksqlServer version is not same.
+Generally people create alias for ksqlCli so make sure to change it to newer version.
+So all an all, version of ksqlCli and ksqlServer should be same.